RRShieldsCutler/biol358-DryLab/README.md

 > Diving deeper: Qiime has been installed in a Python virtual environment.
 What's that?
 What is "Anaconda"?

 QIIME contains many commands.
-Some will run other programs on your data (this is called a "wrapper", because QIIME is wrapping up the other program inside its command).
+Some will run other programs on your data (this is called a "wrapper", because QIIME is wrapping up the other program with itself).
 Some are designed to run ecological algorithms about diversity.
 Some are designed to help visualize and make sense of these large datasets.
-We'll focus on the last two.
-You can type Qiime commands and use tab completion on Qiime commands without typing Python first.
+You can type Qiime commands and use tab completion on Qiime commands.

 Ok!
 Are you ready to visualize your data?

 First, let's see what NINJA did with our FASTA sequences.
 This command will convert that BIOM format into a table that you can open with Excel.
-Make sure you still have the `(qiime1)` text at the beginning of your command line.
+Make sure you still have the `(qiime1)` text at the beginning of your command line, and that you are still located in the "Documents" directory.
 ```sh
 biom convert -i ninja_results/ninja_otutable.biom -o ninja_otu_table.txt --to-tsv
 ```

 Go to the Finder window, and you should see this new file, "ninja_otu_table.txt".
 Control click, go to "Open With" and choose Microsoft Excel.
-NINJA took all those sequences and found the entried in the database that best match the sequence (there's some deeper algorithm stuff going on, but that's the essence).
+NINJA took all those sequences and found the entry in the database that best match the sequence (there's some deeper algorithm stuff going on, but that's the essence).
 Now you have a table with the microbiome samples as columns, and each row is an OTU (numeric code, no names yet).
 The numbers in the table are the _counts_ or _hits_ to that OTU in each sample.
 What do you notice about the table?
-Is it full of numbers?
+Is it totally full of big numbers?
 What does it mean about the communities in these people's samples?

 Ok, time for pictures.
 We can use Qiime to make stacked bar plots that show the relative abundance of all the organisms we could detect in these microbiome communities.
 The following command will take our output file from NINJA and generate several data outputs: